Ergus/MultiCallC/README.md

 * Create a dynamic library with a source and a header in subdirs.

-* Pass integers and a double array from any language to C.
+* Pass integers, double arrays and strings from any language to C.

 * Create an executable and link it with the library.